Sick Or Healthy: It’s In Your Thoughts

 The Key

-The key to achieving these grass root changes is in the cultivation of gratitude, which results in you becoming more generous, which then leads to personal awareness and growth.
+The key to achieving these grass root changes is in the cultivation of gratitude.
+This results in you becoming more generous, which then leads to personal awareness and growth.
 What a great chain of events!

 Gratitude is a funny thing.
-We are all taught to say please and thank you but not often how to feel and express gratitude for our life.
+We are all taught to say please and thank you.
+But we’re not often taught how to feel and express gratitude for our life.

 I remember teaching this basic social grace to my son when he was 3 years old.
 As he and his little friend were exchanging Christmas gifts the boys were told to “shake hands” to show gratitude and thanks.
 They looked at each other bewildered for a moment and then both started shaking their hands wildly in the air around themselves.